awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + You can only create a DB instance in a virtual private cloud \(VPC\) based on the Amazon VPC service\.
 + You can only create M6g, M5, T3, R6g, and R5 instance types\.
 For more information about RDS instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.
 + You can only use General Purpose SSD and Provisioned IOPS SSD storage\.
 + You can't get help from AWS Support with DB instances\.
-You can post your questions in the [ RDS database preview environment forum](https://forums.aws.amazon.com/forum.jspa?forumID=301)\.
+Instead, you can post your questions to the AWS‐managed Q&A community, [AWS re:Post](https://repost.aws/tags/TAsibBK6ZeQYihN9as4S_psg/amazon-relational-database-service)\.
 + You can't copy a snapshot of a DB instance to a production environment\.
 + You can use both single\-AZ and multi\-AZ deployments\.
 + You can use standard PostgreSQL dump and load functions to export databases from or import databases to the Database Preview Environment\.